kinza111/GEN220_HW/HW0/readme.md

 # Cluster and github account set and shared
-passkey added since last year, working fine.
+Cluster account and passkey added since last year, working fine since I actively use cluster on daily basis.